piercemorris/BJSSOfficeJukebox/bjssJukeboxBackend/README.md

 # File structure

+`config` - contains all the information about database connections, private keys etc<br />
+`middleware` - contains middleware for express i.e. checking if someone is authorised<br />
+`models` - contains the models & schemas for the mongo database<br />
+`pages` - contains the files for rendering react files<br />
 `public` - contains all the static images/css files/javascript files<br />
 `routes` - defines all the routes to the project structure<br />
 `startup` - contains all the functions for on the project startup<br />